archanaarchanab66/simple-responsible-webpage-/README.md

 # simple-webpage-
-This is my first webpage created using html and css
+This is my first webpage creationusing html and css